RomadHolding/blockchain/README.md

   * double spent is detected;
   * the wrong link to the previous block (the fork attempt);
   * the speaker reputation is not corresponding to the one stated in the message;
-  * the speaker reputation is 0.
+  * the speaker reputation is less θ

 ***the block is considered invalid.*** The delegate that has detected this, does the following:
   * sends the Proposal Failed message.